Can Thyroid Cancer Be Treated?May 14, 2019

 The Benefits of Resistant Starch

 What are some of the overall benefits of resistant starch in our diets?
 Well, the key benefits are that we begin to make more short chain fatty acids in our body.
 When we have more of these, we are better able to:

 - Reduce inflammation throughout our body

 - Heal our all-important intestinal tract

 Ultimately, the things included here are called:

-Key Insight: Not only do we work towards reversing leaky gut, but we also cut our cancer risks when it comes to these powerful benefits of resistant starch in our lives.
+Key Insight: Not only do we work towards reversing autoimmune gastritis, but we also cut our cancer risks when it comes to these powerful benefits of resistant starch in our lives.